-In Ghana, INL aims to disrupt transnational organized crime (including drug trafficking, financial crime, and cyber crime), improve border management and integration, and improve the administration of justice.
-INL programs support key priorities of Embassy Accra’s Integrated Country Strategy: building more accountable governance institutions that respect human rights, and advancing stability, peace, and security.
+Specifically, INL aims to disrupt transnational organized crime (including drug trafficking, financial crime, cyber crime, and human trafficking), improve border management and integration, and improve the administration of justice.
+INL programs support key priorities such as building more accountable governance institutions that respect human rights, and advancing stability, peace, and security.
 In furtherance of these objectives, INL has supported institutional development across the criminal justice sector.

-- In partnership with FBI, we have strengthened Ghana’s capability to investigate transnational financial crime.
-In 2018 alone, results included:
+- In partnership with the FBI, INL has strengthened Ghana’s capability to investigate transnational financial crime.
+INL efforts contributed to:

-- Partnership and mentorship of the Ghana Financial Intelligence Center and the Economic and Organised Crime Office such that they are now making regular international requests for information from U.S. and other Egmont member countries
+- A partnership and mentorship of the Ghana Financial Intelligence Center (FIC) and the Economic and Organised Crime Office (EOCO), which now results in regular international requests for information from the U.S. and other Egmont member countries.

-- From 2015-2018, improved the effectiveness of Police-Prosecutors who handle 80% of criminal cases throughout the country by:
+- INL assistance has also improved the effectiveness of Police-Prosecutors, who handle 80 percent of criminal cases throughout the country, by: